-I never understood what a small space was until I moved to Manhattan.
-When my boyfriend and I were looking for our first apartment together, we quickly learned how to translate realtor-speak.
-"Cozy" is code for tiny, "prewar" means unrenovated, and "converted" implies that the owners installed a fake wall to charge for an extra room.
-So when we came across a bright 350-square-foot one-bedroom on a tree-lined street in Manhattan's East Village, we thought we'd struck gold—until it came time to decorate.
+When former MyDomaine editor Sophie Miura and her boyfriend were looking for their first apartment together in Manhattan, they quickly learned how to translate realtor-speak—"cozy" is code for tiny, "prewar" means unrenovated, and "converted" implies that the owners installed a fake wall to charge for an extra room.
+So when they came across a bright 350-square-foot one-bedroom on a tree-lined street, they thought they'd struck gold—until it came time to decorate.

 Add Mirrors to Fake a Larger Room

 Adding mirrors to create the illusion of a larger room isn't a new decorating trick, but after introducing these two large West Elm mirrors to their living room, Miura says that it is, without a doubt, the most transformative tip.

 "Not only does this create the illusion of a larger space, but it also reflects light to brighten up the room even more," Brent explains.
 Given Miura's living room has only one small window, this simple decorating trick made it feel brighter and more open without needing to renovate.

 When it comes to mirror styling, Brent says to keep it minimal: "A large statement mirror is already a focal point of a room, so focus on decorating a different area to avoid unnecessary clutter."

 Every apartment has its quirks, and for Miura's, it was faux wood laminate cabinets that instantly dated the apartment.
 With a little encouragement from the Decorist team and permission from her landlord, she enlisted the help of Paintzen, an online service that connects people with skilled, insured, and background-checked painters, to give the cabinets two fresh coats of crisp white paint, which instantly made the room look brighter.
 Brent and Paintzen agreed on Benjamin Moore's matte finish paint in Decorator's White.